 Once the billing department has determined the insurance company's guidelines, they can then begin coding the visit in question.
 Generally, the CPT code that the office would use for an in-person visit can be used for a telemedicine visit, but there are some exceptions.

 One good example to consider is CPT codes 99201 to 99215, which are the codes commonly used for an office or other outpatient visit.
 These can be used for telemedicine visits as well, but they'll require a bit more work on the part of the doctor.
-They'll need to meet two of the three following requirements in order to receive full reimbursement:
+They'll need to meet two of the four following requirements in order to receive full reimbursement:

 - Be a low complexity medical decision making visit